canada-ca/digital-playbook-guide-numerique/docs/en/views.md

 ## Tagging content that is relevant to the view

 Each piece of content can be tagged through the use of CSS classes, where each piece of content can have multiple tags.
 There is no specific naming convention for tags, but they do need to be unique.
 There should be a unique tags for view-level content grouping and each page-level content grouping.
 The tag can be either an [existing supported tag](#supported-tags) or a new tag.
-The suggested format for new tags is: <code>dpgn-&lt;group&gt;-&lt;item&gt;</code> (e.g., <code>dpgn-stage-alpha</code>).
+The suggested format for new tags is: ``dpgn-&lt;group&gt;-&lt;item&gt;`` (e.g., ``dpgn-stage-alpha``).

 Tags can be applied directly to content in the source .md files, using either the HTML class attribute (for blocks of HTML content) or through the Kramdown approach for applying CSS classes (for blocks of Markdown content).
 Tags applied to a parent container (e.g., list) will also apply to the child items.